ElasticBottle/Stanford-CS-106B-Programming-Abstractions/README.md

 Heyo All!

-This is the new github repository where I will be posting the solutions that I come up with for the Stanford CS 106B course.
+This is the new _github repository_ where I will be posting the _solutions_ that I come up with _for the Stanford CS 106B course_.

-I am still very much learning and if you noticed something wronog with my code/bad-style/redundancy etc. please highlight it to me and I will be very glad to learn from it and have the code corrected to become better!
+I am still very much learning!

+If you noticed something wrong with my code/bad-style/redundancy etc. please highlight it to me and I will be very glad to learn from it and have the code corrected to become better!

+Also, check out the [wiki][1] if you're interested in taking this course in your own time but cannot commit much time

 Kaizen,
 Winston